OWASP/www-project-cyber-controls-matrix/index.md

 ## Purpose

-The OWASP Cyber Controls Matrix (OCCM) is an innovation in the mapping of cyber controls between controls sets and frameworks.
+The OWASP Cyber Controls Matrix (OCCM) is an innovation in the mapping of cyber controls across different controls sets and frameworks.

 <p class="callout-mono right">Solve the problem of multiple cyber standards by consolidating them, reducing duration and effort by months.
 The OCCM does this and much more!</p>